-Due to current health concerns classroom testing is not an option at this time.
+Adapting to changing health concerns out of classroom testing maybe become an option.
 A reliable Wi-Fi signal is required for your exams for uploading and downloading exam files.
 Please be aware 'Phone Hotspots' are not stable enough for this task.
 You will be given a practice exam to help identify issues that you may have at home before you have an exam.